ephbaum/EphWordsBlog/src/content/blog/2023/09/2023-09-09-2023-week-36-mostly-considering-bremertons-homeless-population.md

 Monday, as mentioned, was Labor Day and Waffle Day.
 It was a good day for me where I managed to get some _work_ done on my business's website.
 I'm still not finished, but I'm still pleased to have made progress.

-On Tuesday as I read my journal I see myself reflecting, as I often do, about what my next move will be.
+On Tuesday as I read my journal I found myself reflecting, as I often do, about what my next move will be.
 I've been feeling a sense of frustration around my current role.
 I've felt a lot this week that I'm being "called" toward something more.
 That, of course, is tempered with the feeling that I'm absolutely not qualified to do anything - though of course this is not true, these are just intrusive thoughts.

 I'll briefly mention Thursday through today: it was fine enough if relatively uneventful.
 Lou and I have been working all week.
 Thursday saw Lou at the Bremerton Farmer's Market again, this time supporting [SCAN](https://savethechildrenactionnetwork.org/).
 Friday, since I didn't take my usual Thursday hike, I sneaked out for a couple hours at Newberry with Ollie and put in a few miles looping around Strange Days repeatedly.
 Last night we hosted one of Liz's friends for a sleepover.
 This morning we took a walk downtown to "stimulate the local economy" stopping into a few local shops like Gastropup and Ballast Books.
-Tonight Liz will sleep over at her friend's house giving Lou and I a little time to ourselves. :)
+Tonight Liz will sleep over at her friend's house giving Lou and I a little time to ourselves. 😊

 ## Bremerton's Camping Ordinance